-He joined Kobe Bryant, Elgin Baylor and Jerry West as the only players in Lakers history to score at least 40 points in a season 10 times, according to Broderick Turner of the Los Angeles Times.
+Doncic joined Kobe Bryant, Elgin Baylor and Jerry West as the only players in Lakers history to score at least 40 points 10 times in a single season, according to Broderick Turner of the Los Angeles Times.

 “I felt great,” Doncic said.
 “I felt like I had my legs working.
 But definitely needed to win this game, so we came out aggressive.”